 Mortgage Secret #2: Loan Types Matter a Lot

-For most new buyers, the type of mortgage they choose will greatly affect what they can afford.
+For most new buyers, the type of mortgage loan they choose will greatly affect how much house they can afford.
 Keep in mind that there are four major types of mortgages:

-- Conventional: loans intended to be sold to Fannie Mae or Freddie Mac, the giant mortgage investment companies.
+- Conventional: This type of loan is intended to be sold to Fannie Mae or Freddie Mac, the giant mortgage investment companies.
 These loans generally require higher down payments and stricter underwriting standards than government agency-backed loans.

-- FHA: Federal Housing Administration-insured loans are designed for first-time buyers and those with less-than-perfect credit histories.
+- FHA Loan: Federal Housing Administration-insured loans are designed for first-time buyers and those with less-than-perfect credit histories.

-- VA: Provided by the U.S. Department of Veteran Affairs, these guaranteed mortgages are reserved for active duty and retired military personnel.
+- VA Loans: Provided by the U.S. Department of Veteran Affairs, VA Loans are guaranteed mortgages are reserved for active duty and retired military personnel.

 - USDA: Also called a Rural Development Loan, these mortgages are intended to serve buyers in rural and small towns, where credit availability can be tight.

 FHA loans require a minimum down payment of just 3.5 percent for applicants with FICO credit scores above 580.
 (Below that, 10 percent down is mandatory.)
 FHA underwriting guidelines also are more generous than conventional Fannie Mae and Freddie Mac rules and will often allow 50 percent DTIs or even slightly higher if you’ve got strong “compensating factors,” like a lengthy stable employment history, high credit score, savings accounts and other assets.

 However, FHA has recently raised its mortgage insurance fees significantly and may be more expensive on a monthly basis than conventional options if you’ve got plenty of cash to apply towards a down payment.